Check out our buyer's guide for the best laser cutters on the market. Plus an introduction to laser cutting, services, and materials.

 When using fiber or neodymium lasers with higher intensity, the material options expand into metals, more types of plastics, and even some ceramics.

-If you don’t want to splurge on a desktop laser cutter, or just have one project to undertake, you can utilize a laser cutting service bureau.
+If you don’t want to splurge on a desktop laser cutter or have a single project to undertake, you can utilize a laser cutting service bureau.
 There is a wide range of manufacturing services that offer both 3D printing and laser cutting.
 Here are some that are best known for the latter.

 This service provides over 100 materials to choose from, allowing you to make anywhere from 1 to 100,000 laser cut products, parts, or prototypes.
-Ponoko also offers same day production and shipping, as well as design templates to ensure your idea is properly executed.
+Ponoko also offers same-day production and shipping, as well as design templates to ensure your idea is executed correctly.

 Offers CO2, Neodymium, Fiber, and other custom laser types.
 As a business unit of the medical component company Amtek, Laserage seems best equipped to take on projects in the medical sector.
 They also take on aerospace, electronics, and other industrial endeavors.
-This manufacturing service provides laser welding and drilling services as well.
+This manufacturing service also provides laser welding and drilling services.

 Even 3D printing service bureaus like Sculpteo now offer laser cutting services as well.
 With over 60 possible material combinations, the French company claims to work around your workflow and template.
 If you have an idea that necessitates both 3D printing and laser cutting, Sculpteo is the service for you.